aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Midge.md

 ### Logic sequence

-- [Emoticon](../../../Entities/EntityControl/EntityControl%20Methods.md#emoticon) called with type 2 (red ! mark) with a time of 35
+- [Emoticon](../../../Entities/EntityControl/EntityControl%20Methods.md#emoticon) called with the `Exclamation` emote with a time of 35
 - `charge` is incremented
 - `Wam` sound plays
 - Yield all frames until `emoticoncooldown` expires
-- Move 1 (aerial strike) is immediately done
+- Move 1 (aerial strike) is immediately used

 ## Move selection
 2 moves are possible: